-Blood draws are normally performed throughout your medical care.
+Blood draws are usually performed throughout your medical care.
 On these occasions, we would like to collect an extra 5-10 ml (one to two teaspoons) of blood for our biobank.
 This extra blood does not lead to extra risk for you.
 Since our study is a natural history study, there are no additional physical risks.

-A tumor specimen is collected for research purposes only when a biopsy or tumor resection is performed as part of the patient's medical care.
+A tumor specimen is collected for research purposes only when a biopsy or tumor resection is performed as part of standard medical care.
 The size of the collected tumor specimen cannot be predicted as it depends on the size of the removed tumor sample.
-It is assured that research samples will be collected only if there is sufficient tumor material for diagnostic and therapeutic decisions for the patient.
+It is assured that research samples will be collected only if there is sufficient tumor material for diagnostic and therapeutic decisions.
 Therefore, the collection of tumor specimen for our registry does not impose additional risks.

-Every ascertainment, storage, transfer of data is associated with the risk of breaching the confidentiality of the data (e.g. risk of identifying your person/information), which may be especially relevant for genetic information.
+Every collection, storage and transfer of data is associated with the risk of breaching the confidentiality (e.g. risk of identifying your person/information), which may be especially relevant for genetic information.
 It is impossible to entirely exclude this type of risk.
 This risk increases with the amount of connected data, especially if you are publishing genetic information in the internet on your own.
-Please see below regarding data and material security.